-“Our daughter, she was four at the time she was diagnosed with a cancer and believe it or not she’s 33 now.
+“Our daughter, she was four at the time she was diagnosed with a cancer.
+But believe it or not she’s 33 now.
 It’s been a long time but the emotions are still raw.
 You think it’s not but then all of a sudden something happens to you… you know?” says Kenny.

-Kenny and Margaret both believe that the relationship they have made with their fellow volunteers as well as the staff at the house have really made a difference in their lives.
+They both believe the relationship they have made with fellow volunteers and staff have made a difference in their lives.

-“I think just the friendships that we’ve made since we started volunteering, with the other volunteers and the staff, just feeling like you’re actually contributing a little bit,” says Margaret.
+“I think the friendships we’ve made since we started volunteering feel like you’re actually contributing a little bit,” says Margaret.

 There has also been some learning along the way.

-“I think what I’ve learnt is that people’s problems are very real to them, so you really need to be very considerate of every individual… you can’t sort of dismiss anybody.
+“I think what I’ve learnt is that people’s problems are very real to them.
+You really need to be very considerate of every individual… you can’t sort of dismiss anybody.
 Each person is an individual and they all require the same amount of support,” says Margaret.

 The couple have found great value in their time volunteering at Ronald McDonald House and consider the work truly rewarding.